proteanhq/protean/docs/index.rst

 *The Pragmatic Framework for Ambitious Applications*

 Get started with :ref:`install` and then get your hands dirty with :ref:`quickstart` guide.
-The rest of the docs describe each component of Protean in detail.
+The rest of the docs describe different aspects of Protean in detail.

 Overview
 --------